PaddlePaddle/Serving/README.md

 pip install paddle-serving-server-gpu # GPU
 ```

 You may need to use a domestic mirror source (in China, you can use the Tsinghua mirror source, add "-i https://pypi.tuna.tsinghua.edu.cn/simple" to pip command) to speed up the download.

+Client package support Centos 7 and Ubuntu 18, or you can use HTTP service without install client.

 <h2 align="center">Quick Start Example</h2>